whitechno/subutai/README.md

 - requests-scala
   https://github.com/com-lihaoyi/requests-scala/releases
+  - 0.9.0 - Jul 22, 2024
+    - Dropping compatibility with JDK 8, and will require JDK 11 and above going forward.
+People who need to use JDK 8 can continue using version 0.8.3
   - 0.9.0-RC1 - Jun 16, 2024
   - 0.8.3 - May 29, 2024
   - 0.8.2 - Apr 04, 2024